Louise, Princess Royal: Family homes and interests

-Prior to her marriage, Louise's principal artistic pursuits were music and the family hobby of photography.
-Following her marriage, she developed a previously untapped talent for painting and interior design, which she first applied in planning the interior decoration of Fife House.
-When a plumber's candle accidentally caused a fire that destroyed the original Mar Lodge, the new Mar Lodge, comprising one hundred and twenty rooms, was constructed based on a rough sketch drawn by Louise and further elaborated on by their architect.
+Despite the age difference, the couple were happily married.
+They spent much time in Scotland, where Louise participated in leisure activities such as salmon fishing.
+Before her marriage, her principal artistic pursuits were music and the family hobby of photography.
+After her marriage, she developed a previously untapped talent for painting and interior design, which she first applied in planning the interior decoration of Fife House.
+When a plumber's candle accidentally caused a fire that destroyed the original Mar Lodge, the new Mar Lodge, comprising 120 rooms, was constructed from a rough sketch drawn by Louise and further elaborated by their architect.

-Though always happiest in the country, when in London Louise was an enthusiastic patron of theatre and the opera, and her opinions were always sought by King George V and her sister-in-law, Queen Mary.
-Louise was an accomplished amateur actress in her younger days and on one occasion was coached by Ellen Terry.
+Though happiest in the countryside, Louise was an avid theatre and opera-goer when in London.
+She supported the performing arts throughout her life and, in her youth at Balmoral, took part as an amateur actress in many plays and tableaux vivants.
+On one occasion, she was coached by Ellen Terry.

-The Duke and the Duchess made their main home at Mar Lodge, a sporting lodge built for them by Alexander Marshall Mackenzie.
-They owned Fife House in Brighton, sometimes residing there and East Sheen Lodge in Richmond from 1889 until they sold the Lodge in 1908.
+Louise and Alexander made their main home at Mar Lodge, a sporting lodge built for them by Alexander Marshall Mackenzie.
+They owned Fife House in Brighton, where they sometimes lived, and East Sheen Lodge in Richmond from 1889 until they sold the Lodge in 1908.

 London residence

-In the lead up to their marriage, Lord Fife purchased the lease of a London townhouse at 15 Portman Square, London in July 1889.
-Louise continued to live at 15 Portman Square following her husband's death in 1912 until her own death in 1931, following which a large auction of the contents of the house was held in February 1932.
-In December 1933 newspapers reported that Louise's younger daughter Princess Maud, Countess of Southesk had agreed to loan the house for an exhibition of English needlework in aid of the Artists' Benevolent Institution, to be held during February and March 1935.
-The houses at 15 to 18 Portman Square were demolished in 1935, and a large apartment building was constructed in their place by May 1936.
+In the lead-up to their marriage, Alexander purchased the lease of a London townhouse at 15 Portman Square, London in July 1889.
+Louise continued to live at 15 Portman Square following her husband's death in 1912 until her own death in 1931, after which a large auction of the contents of the house was held in February 1932.
+In December 1933, newspapers reported that Louise's younger daughter, Maud, had agreed to loan the house for an exhibition of English needlework in aid of the Artists' Benevolent Institution, to be held during February and March 1935.
+The houses at 15 to 18 Portman Square were demolished in 1935, and a large apartment building was constructed on the site by May 1936.